kalyptein/gametools/data/adventures/Arden-Vul Keys/Level 10 - Ziggurat of Kauket/Areas - Level 10.md

 Special defenses: 33% resistant to mind-affecting magic; immune to cold and poison; save as 8th-level fighter or 8th-level magic user, whichever is better; regenerate 3 HP/rd; infravision.

 Erenbald, 6th-level male Thorcin ranger, hanging trussed from a hook (and missing three fingers and five toes): SZ M; AL CG; AC 10; MV 120’; HD 6; HP 4 (max 58); #AT 1; Dmg by weapon.
 Abilities: STR 16, INT 13, WIS 14, DEX 10, CON 17, CHA 11.
 Erenbald has no equipment.

-GM Note: Erenbald and two companions were exploring level 7 with Mox as a guide; the group discovered area 7-84 but were overwhelmed by the heqeti nearby.
-Although his companions were sacrificed in the temple at 7-79, Erenbald and Mox were delivered to level 10 for interrogation and eventually were designated as food for the efts.

 ### 10-12: Magic Nexus